nmlgc/ReC98/Research/Borland C++ decompilation.md

 * Sequence of the individual cases is identical in both C and ASM
 * Multiple cases with the same offset in the table, to code that doesn't return?
 Code was compiled with `-O`

+## Pushing byte arguments to functions

+Borland C++ just pushes the entire word.
+Will cause IDA to mis-identify certain local variables as `word`s when they aren't.

 ## Inlining